A CENTURY OF PROGRESS, (1800-1933) BY JOHN M ACKLEY

 The Museum is open every Saturday starting in May – October, from 10am to 4pm!

-Our Meeting for 2013 is as followed.
-“We will be taking members at this time.”
+Our Meeting for 2014 is as follows.
+“We will be taking membership in March.”

 The cost in $5.00 a year!!
 We welcome active members, but we also appreciate those who wish to be less active in their support.

 March 31, April 28, May 19, June 30, July 28, August 25, September 22, October 27, November 24.
 Our regular meetings are pot-luck suppers at 6pm.
 “Meeting after.”

 May 26, Memorial Day Parade with reading of Honor Roll